skysheng7/ai_tools_playground/intro.md

 ## 📖 About

-This repository includes a list of AI tools you could try.
+Welcome to the AI Tools Playground!
+This tutorial includes a list of AI tools you could try.
 It covers introduction to AI tools and advanced implementations.

 ## 👩‍🏫 Author